learn-co-curriculum/rails-flatiron-store-checkout/README.md

 Last lab, we built a post request method `checkout` that handles a bunch of our app's functionality: creating a new order from a cart, changing the order status, changing the inventory, and destroying the cart session.

-Now, before we checkout we're going to do a bit more.
+Now, we're going to do a bit more and refactor that `checkout` functionality.
 Our site needs to accept payments from users.

-Think of how most e-commerce sites work:
+This will be the new flow of our application:

 1. You add items to your cart
 2. You click checkout
 3. You fill out payment info
-4. You submit your order
+4. You submit your payment
 5. Confirmation page

 ### Using Stripe to Handle Payments

-Before our "checkout" was handled by our checkout method on the carts controller.
-Instead, we're going to hand over that functionality to Stripe, a super simple and secure way to handle credit card payment processes.
-Follow the steps outlined in the [Stripe documentation](https://stripe.com/docs/checkout/guides/rails) on how to set this up.
-Be sure to create a Stripe account to get the test keys to include in your `stripe.rb`initializer.
-Use figaro to hold onto those keys.

-After submitting payment from Stripe, we should be redirected to the `checkout` method that handles our order functionality.
+We're going to use Stripe to handle accepting payments.
+We're going to integrate their API into our application, and with doing so, change the functionality of our app.

+### Tasks:

+* Our `checkout` method is going to be done away with and instead that functionality will be handled by methods in the Order class and the orders controller.
+* The `create` action in the orders controller will be where our Strip functionality is also handled.
+* Read the documentation linked below on how Strip can be integrated into a Rails app.
+It's a simple example which we're going to build off of.
+* Create a StripePayment class which will handle working with the Stripe API
+* We're going to persist user input via Stripe, so create a migration as well
+* A StripePayment belongs to an Order and an Order has_one StripePayment
+*

 ## Up Next: Third iteration